top of page

 Fair Isaac: A monopoly with plenty of growth ahead.

-Fair Isaac is known for the FICO scores, which are an industry standard that give Fair Isaac a significant competitive advantage, resulting in a 90% market share.
-Furthermore, their software business is growing significantly, and the addressable market is still large.
-Thus, there are many things to like about Fair Isaac, but is now the time to purchase shares?
-This is what I will investigate in this analysis.
+Fair Isaac is best known for its FICO scores, which have become the industry standard and provide the company with a significant competitive advantage, capturing a remarkable 90% market share.
+In addition to this dominance, Fair Isaac’s software business is experiencing substantial growth, with a large addressable market still ahead.
+While there are many reasons to admire Fair Isaac, the question remains: is now the right time to invest in its shares?
+This analysis aims to explore that question.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.